JennyKor/JennyKor/README.md

 I'm Jenny, and this is the place where I try to showcase my knowhow.
 I really like C#, and as long as the IDE isn't Eclipse, Java is fine too :) I've also used JavaScript with ReactNative, and Python with test cases and RobotFramework.

-✨ PHP is disgusting though and can go die in a fire ✨
 <!--
 **JennyKor/JennyKor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.